 The Razer Cynosa Chroma gaming keyboard is fairly large, as it's a full-size keyboard.
 It doesn't come in a TKL (tenkeyless) variant.

 The Cynosa Chroma's build quality is passable.
 The keyboard is made entirely out of hard plastic, but it exhibits some flex.
 The doubleshot ABS keycaps feel smooth and shouldn't have any issues with key legends fading or chipping over time.
 The keys are stable, but the spacebar does rattle a bit.
+If you want a similar keyboard with a better build quality, check out the HyperX Alloy Core RGB.

 This keyboard has full RGB backlighting and it can be customized on a per-key level via Razer's Synapse 3 software.
 It's good for those who like to game in the dark or want to highlight important keys.